Date of Degree

 Copyright 2012 Justin Feinstein

 Feinstein, Justin Stanich.
-"Examination of the limbic system's role in emotional experience using a human lesion model." dissertation, University of Iowa, 2012.
+"Examination of the limbic system's role in emotional experience using a human lesion model."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.